Descendants of Redmond Hanlon

 He emigrated from Ireland in 1868 and was naturalized August 27, 1874 in Burlington, Vermont (the record calls him William Hamlin).
 In the 1882-3 Gazetteer and Business Directory of Chittenden County, VT he is listed as William H. Hanlon at 37 Main St., Burlington; employee of Skillings, Whitney & Barnes.
 On November 21, 1882 he married Mary Curran in Burlington.

-Mary Curran was, according to her marriage certificate, the daughter of Martin Curran and Norma O’Hert.
+Mary Curran was, according to her marriage certificate, the daughter of Martin Curran and Norma O'Hert.
 It also records that she was twenty-three and born in Canada, which would give her a birth year of 1859, and that the ceremony was performed by Thomas Curran, Catholic priest.
-It seems likely that she was Mary, daughter of Martin Curran of West Huntingdon, Godmanchester, Quebec (December 15, 1839-January 5, 1917) and Hannah O’Neill (July 4,1841-June 19, 1917), who married in St. Anicet, Quebec on February 9, 1858.
-The reason for questioning this is that their daughter Mary was still in Canada in 1881 (age 22) and another Mary Curran, probably ours, is listed in the 1880 U. S. census in Burlington as a domestic servant.
-Martin Curran’s parents were Michael (1792-1857) and Mary Dunn Curran (1798-December 4, 1870) both born in Ireland and died in Huntingdon, Quebec.
-Hannah O’Neill’s parents were John S. O’Neill (b. in Ireland in 1814), and Bridget Hefferman, (c.1819-June 27, 1894), born in Ireland and died in St. Anicet.
-On her tombstone, Mary Curran Hanlon’s life dates are listed as 1859-1894.
+She was the daughter of Martin Curran of West Huntingdon, Godmanchester, Quebec (May 10 or December 15, 1839-January 5, 1917) and Hannah O'Neill (July 4,1841-June 19, 1917), who married in St. Anicet, Quebec on February 8, 1858.
+Mary was born on either October 13 or November 3, 1858.
+The only reason to question that this is our Mary is that that their daughter Mary is listed in Canada in the 1881 census (age 22) while our Mary Curran is listed in the 1880 U. S. census in Burlington as a domestic servant.
+Martin Curran's parents were Michael (1792-July 25, 1857) and Mary Dunn (1798 or c.1804-December 4, 1870) both born in Ireland and died in Huntingdon, Quebec.
+Hannah O'Neill's parents were John S. O'Neill (b. in Ireland in 1814), and Bridget Heffernan, (c.1819-June 27, 1894), born in Ireland and died in St. Anicet.
+On her tombstone, Mary Curran Hanlon's life dates are listed as 1859-1894.

 The 1900 census, taken June 6, 1900, list the following at 76 Elm St., Burlington, Chittenden County, VT: